 - No comments have ever been documented from any religious order about her existence.

-- In fact, there is nothing that I've seen to prove she actually exists.
-She could actually be a 300 pound man with a five day old beard, sitting in his parent's basement making all this stuff up, for all I know...
-I'm not saying she doesn't exist.
-I just don't know.
-If anyone has ever met her, or can prove she not a cyber avatar, please feel free to contact me with proof.
+- In fact, there is nothing that we've seen to prove she actually exists.
+She could actually be a 300 pound man with a five day old beard, sitting in his parent's basement in his underwear making all this stuff up, for all we know...
+We're not saying "she" doesn't exist.
+We just don't know.
+If anyone has ever met her, or can prove she not a cyber avatar, please feel free to contact us with proof.

-Anyway, I usually don't do rebuttals or investigations of anti-Catholics, but this one is just a bit too weird not to be examined and questioned.
+Anyway, we usually don't do rebuttals or investigations of anti-Catholic web sites, but this one is just a bit too weird not to be examined and questioned.

-I wrote the above article over 5 years ago, and as of 2012, have received no email from anyone who has ever met her.
-In a Google search for "Mary Ann Collins, this page comes up in the top 10.
-"Mary Ann" is online, has an active web site, must know I'm publicly questioning "her" existence.
-Yet has not contacted me to say, "hey, I exist"...
-However, I got an email from a reader that said:
+We wrote the above article over 10 years ago in 2005, and as of Dec 2015, have received no email from anyone who has ever met her.
+A Google search for "Mary Ann Collins" brings this page up in the top 10.
+"Mary Ann" is online, has an active web site, must know we're publicly questioning "her" existence.
+Yet "she" has not contacted us to say, "hey, I exist".
+We would pull all questioning of "her" existence in a heartbeat, as soon as "she" proves it.
+However, we received an email from a reader that said:

 I read your article about Mary Ann Collins with great interest.
 The whole question of whether or not she exists is fascinating to me.
 As many sites note, she has achieved a near-impossible level of elusivity, which is astounding for a widely-published author in the Internet age.
 Last month, I tried e-mailing Ms. Collins.
 I've always been intrigued by ex-nun stories, so I asked her general questions about what day-to-day life was like in the convent.
 I quickly received a message from her saying that her father and pastor advised her not to reveal any personal information, even though the questions I asked were no more personal than the bio on her website.
 Of course, I wouldn't have asked where she lives, what order she joined, etc....I firmly believe that there must be someone - perhaps a friend or colleague ... who knows the truth....